robbiebartlett/Accessibility-Library/README.md

 Accessibility Standards

-This project is an accessibility design system to meet Government standards, WCAG 2.1 and MSD methodologies.
+This project is an accessibility design system to meet Government standards, WCAG 2.1 and design methodologies.

-An inclusive design approach is being undertaken where accessibility is integrated at the earliest phase of the design process to limit updates within testing.
+An inclusive design approach is undertaken where accessibility is integrated at the earliest phase of the design process to limit updates within testing.

 Currently there is guidance for Product, Content, UX, Visual Design and Development with there appropriate subsidiaries to come.
-The intention is to provide direction for both our staff internally and our vendors to work towards MSD protocols.

-The framework is initially based off the All of Government (AoG) alpha release, references to gov.uk and communication with the Vendor working on the AoG release.
+The framework is initially references gov.uk and communication with the global vendors.
-This will create a minimal transition when AoG reaches production.